 When the seller officially transfers the mortgage to the buyer of the property.

 When a buyer acquires this type of mortgage they are required to make payments for a certain amount of time.
-After this specified period of time, the buyers has to pay the mortgage loan in full.
+After this specified period of time, the buyers have to pay the mortgage loan in full.
 The time period is usually for 5 to 10 years, and this type of mortgage is good for buyers who do not plan to live in the home for the full term of the loan or plan to refinance the loan before the balloon payment is due.

 The balance of the entire loan amount that is due in one final large payment at the end of a balloon mortgage.